Varun1193/Hodgkin-Huxley-Equations/README.md

 # Hodgkin-Huxley-Equations
-Computed the HH Model Voltage-Displacement equation solution using PyNN interface and Python Programming and simulated the V-X curve on Brian2 neuronal simulator using Numpy and Matplotlib.
+Computed the HH Model equationd characteristics using PyNN interface and Python Programming and simulated the V-X curve on Brian2 neuronal simulator using Numpy and Matplotlib.